HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

 *   `max-age` is used by almost 75% of `Cache-Control` headers, and `no-store` is used by 18%.
 *   `public` is rarely necessary since cached entries are assumed `public` unless `private` is specified.
 Approximately 38% of responses include `public`.
 *   The `immutable` directive is relatively new, [introduced in 2017](https://code.facebook.com/posts/557147474482256/this-browser-tweak-saved-60-of-requests-to-facebook) and is [supported on Firefox and Safari](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Browser_compatibility).
-Its usage has grown to 3.4%, and it is widely used in [Facebook and Google third party responses](https://discuss.httparchive.org/t/cache-control-immutable-a-year-later/1195).
+Its usage has grown to 3.4%, and it is widely used in [Facebook and Google third-party responses](https://discuss.httparchive.org/t/cache-control-immutable-a-year-later/1195).

 Another interesting set of directives to show up in this list are `pre-check` and `post-check`, which are used in 2.2% of `Cache-Control` response headers (approximately 7.8 million responses).
 This pair of headers was [introduced in Internet Explorer 5 to provide a background validation](https://blogs.msdn.microsoft.com/ieinternals/2009/07/20/internet-explorers-cache-control-extensions/) and was rarely implemented correctly by websites.
 99.2% of responses using these headers had used the combination of `pre-check=0` and `post-check=0`.
 When both of these directives are set to 0, then both directives are ignored.
 So, it seems these directives were never used correctly!